Izuria/Izuria.github.io/README.md

 > Andrew Etter says that he loves static websites, noting their speed, simplicity, portability, and security.
 This is true, as static websites are "static" and have a fixed content for every user, compared to dynamic websites that use Javascript or HTML5 to build different content for different users.

+    Andrew Etter says that he loves static websites, noting their speed, simplicity, portability, and security.
+This is true, as static websites are "static" and have a fixed content for every user, compared to dynamic websites that use Javascript or HTML5 to build different content for different users.

 ## More Resources
 - [GitHub Pages][githubpages]
 - [Markdown Tutorial][tutorial]